Mike Shula: 2005

+2006

-2006 – Although few expected Alabama to win 10 games again in 2006, expectations generally still called for a solid eight or nine win season.
+Although few expected Alabama to win 10 games again in 2006, expectations generally still called for a solid eight or nine win season.
 The Tide jumped out of the gate playing well, moving to 3–0 on the heels of clutch kicking and the solid quarterback play of John Parker Wilson.
 The team suffered two consecutive losses to the Arkansas Razorbacks and, the eventual national champion, Florida Gators.
 The Tide struggled the rest of the year, as the offense could not consistently move the ball once inside the red zone, and the defense played below previous standards.
 The Tide lost to long time rival Tennessee after leading for over fifty minutes.
 Alabama ended the season by losing their final three games to Mississippi State at home, LSU, and their fifth consecutive Iron Bowl loss to in state rival Auburn, ending with a 6–6 record.
 On November 26, one week after the Iron Bowl loss, Alabama athletic director Mal Moore notified Mike Shula that he would not be retained as the University of Alabama's head football coach for the 2007 season.
 The University of Alabama had to pay Shula $4 million left on his contract after they fired him.

-Assistant coach
+Jacksonville Jaguars

-On January 16, 2007 the Miami Herald reported that Shula was a candidate to become the next head coach of the Miami Dolphins.
+On January 16, 2007, the Miami Herald reported that Shula was a candidate to become the next head coach of the Miami Dolphins.
 At that point he'd already had two interviews for the job.
 If the job had gone to Shula, he would have obtained the job Nick Saban—the coach who took over at Alabama—had vacated.
 However, on January 19, 2007, the Miami Dolphins announced that Cam Cameron, then offensive coordinator of the San Diego Chargers, had been appointed to the job.

 On January 25, 2007, the Jacksonville Jaguars named Shula their quarterbacks coach.
 He oversaw quarterback David Garrard’s development from becoming a full-time starter in 2007 to making the Pro Bowl in 2009.
-In Shula’s first year with the Jaguars, Garrard ranked third in the NFL with a 102.2 passer rating – an almost 23-point improvement from the previous season – threw an NFL-low three interceptions and established a team record with a 64.0 completion percentage.
+In Shula's first year with the Jaguars, Garrard ranked third in the NFL with a 102.2 passer rating – an almost 23-point improvement from the previous season – threw an NFL-low three interceptions and established a team record with a 64.0 completion percentage.